 The M.S.
 Study Plan serves as both a program-planning document and a formal declaration of degree requirements for each student.
 Students are responsible for meeting with the M.S.
 Program Coordinator during their first semester in the program to create a study plan.
-The Coordinator helps students choose courses that best fit their academic and career goals (including licensure).
-The Study Plan for each student is reviewed by the University's Graduate Affairs Office.
-After a Study Plan has been filed, the student is expected to complete all course work and other requirements listed.
+The Coordinator helps students choose courses that best fit their academic and career goals (including licensure or doctoral study).
+The student is expected to complete all course work and other requirements listed.
 Study Plan changes may be made with consultation and approval of the Graduate Coordinator.
-File a "Request for Change in Study Plan for Master's Degree" form with the Graduate Secretary.
 To continue in good standing, students must receive a grade of "B-" or better in all Study Plan classes, and they must maintain a minimum GPA of 3.0.